-We were in Sri Lanka recently for a brief trip where I was talking at the PTBA TBC Asia conference.
+We were in Sri Lanka recently for a brief trip.
 We did want to spend a bit of time exploring, particularly as Jess hadn’t visited before, but we only had four full days to tour, so had to be pretty focused on what we wanted to see.

 As a tea lover, Jess was keen to visit a tea plantation – Sri Lanka being world famous for its tea production.
 I was particularly interested in wildlife spotting, and in particular, heading south to Yala to see leopards, something I had failed to do on my previous two trips to the country.

 With this very specific set of requirements, and only four days to play with, we got in touch with Jetwing Eco Holidays, who happen to specialise in custom built itineraries.
 They said that yes, our itinerary was entirely possible – with the warning that it would involve a fair bit of driving, as the tea plantation area isn’t that close to the leopard area.

 We decided we were fine with this as it meant we were going to be able to see everything we wanted, with the added bonus that all our transport was also going to be handled.
 So all we had to do was relax and enjoy ourselves.
 Win!

 In today’s post I’m going to go over what our four day trip looked like, some of our highlights, to give you an idea as to whether or not this sort of trip might work for your visit to Sri Lanka.

 Days 1 & 2: Colombo to Tea Trails